Morals clause

-A morality clause (also known as a morals clause, bad boy clause or bad girl clause) is a provision within instruments of a contract which curtail, or restrain, or proscribe certain behavior of individuals or party(s) to the contract.
+A morality clause (also known as a morals clause, bad boy clause or bad girl clause) is a provision within a contract which curtails, restrains, or proscribes certain behavior of parties to the contract.

-A moral clause within contracts is used as a means of holding the individual or party / parties to a certain behavioral standard so as not to bring disrepute, contempt or scandal to other individuals or parties to the contract and their interests.
+A morality clause is used as a means of holding the parties to a certain behavioral standard so as not to bring disrepute, contempt or scandal to other individuals or parties to the contract and their interests.
 It attempts to preserve a public and private image of such a party to the contract.
 In essence, one party to the contract is purchasing the other party's good name or reputation.
-These clauses are most seen in contracts between actors and actresses and their studios, the field of education (especially minors), athletes and their organization or proprietors of a product that the athlete(s) may endorse or as a part of a marital settlement.
-Commonly proscribed activities include the use or abuse of alcohol, the use of illegal drugs or narcotics or illegal or illicit sexual activity.
+These clauses are most seen in contracts between actors and their studios, the field of education (especially minors), athletes and their organization or proprietors of a product that the athletes may endorse or as a part of a marital settlement.
+Commonly proscribed activities include the use or abuse of alcohol, the use of illegal drugs or narcotics or illegal or illicit sexual activity, but many morality clauses are written vaguely.